The Registry of Autism Service Providers

 Direct Funding Option

 If your child is 12 years or older, MCFD provides the option of Direct Payment Funding, after the family has “successfully managed” Invoice Payments for at least two full years.
 Funding will be provided directly to the parent or guardian at the beginning of the child’s funding period.
-There is more information on the requirements for Direct Funding on “The Hub.”
+For more information on the requirements please contact MCFD Autism Funding team.